Fenno-Filmi

 Fenno-Filmi was a Finnish film production company.
 The company was founded by film directors Yrjö Norta and Theodor Luts in 1942.

+Overview

 Luts and Erkki Uotila were the co-directors of the first Fenno-Filmi production Salainen ase which premiered on 3 January 1943.
 Erehtyneet sydämet was released in April 1944, with Uotila and Eero Leväluoma sharing the director's credits.
 Later that year, Yrjö Norta directed a film Hiipivä vaara.
 Norta directed five of Fenno-Filmi's 18 films.

 Roland af Hällström made his first Fenno-Filmi effort Houkutuslintu in 1946.
 He soon became the head director for the company, a position which he later kept in Fennada-Filmi as well.
 Edvin Laine, Jorma Nortimo and Teuvo Tulio were some of the other directors who worked for Fenno-Filmi.